16 Impressive Benefits of Ginseng

 Treats Menstrual Discomfort

 It has been linked to managing menopause symptoms by the Journal of Ginseng Research – Elsevier [15].
 As a soothing and anti-inflammatory substance, it is often prescribed for women suffering from extreme menstrual discomfort and cramps.
-It can also help reduce mood swings, hot flashes, anxiety, depressive symptoms, night sweats, vaginal dryness, decreased sex drive, insomnia, weight gain, hair thinning, irritability, and other menopausal changes in the middle-aged women.
+It can also help reduce mood swings, hot flashes, anxiety, symptoms, night sweats, vaginal dryness, decreased sex drive, insomnia, weight gain, hair thinning, irritability, and other menopausal changes in the middle-aged women.
 [16]

 Improves Sexual Performance